caedturner/Snow_data_analysis/README.md

   - Order by total snowfall

 ## Snowfall per year
+Separtated  countries by southern (bottom of graph) and northern (top of graph) hemispheres to show snowfall trends during the year.
+Southern countries have the least amount of snowfall per year, except for Valle Nevado with the highest snowfall in 1997.
+Tiffindell shows little to no snowfall throughout 1991-2021, which found the county ,makes most of there snow.
+Northern countries have more snowfall per year, where Timberline have the highest in 2021.

 ## Pow Days (6+ inches) Per Year
+The northen countries have more powder days per year than southern countries.
+Highest powder day in the northern hemisphere is Timberline at 100 inches back in 2021.
+The higest powder day in the souther hemisphere is Valle Nevado  at 50 back in 1997.
+Tiffindell snows no signs of improvement.

 ## Total Snowfall Since 1990 (as inches)
+Compare southern and northern hemipshere total snowfall since 1990.
+Bar graph shows majority of northen countries are in the top amount of snowfall since 1990.
+Northen countries consistantly have more snowfall than southern hemisphere.

 ## Deepest Snowfall (in a single day) Per Each Year